aheckmann/node-ses/README.md

 Check for errors returned since a 400 status is not uncommon.

-The `data` returned in the callback is the HTTP body returned by Amazon as XML.
+The `data` returned in the callback is the HTTP body returned by Amazon.
+The HTTP request asks Amazon to return the data in format specified by the _resultType_ option that can be given to client constructor or sendEmail method.
+If _resultType_ is `xml` (default) then it will be XML.
+If _resultType_ is `json`, it will be object.

 See the [SES API Response](http://docs.aws.amazon.com/ses/latest/DeveloperGuide/query-interface-responses.html) docs for details.

 The `res` returned by the callback represents the HTTP response to calling the SES REST API as the [request](https://www.npmjs.org/package/request) module returns it.